Skip to content

 What did the dialysis study measure?

-Miguel Guimarães co-authored a peer-reviewed study applying time-driven activity-based costing to a dialysis unit, measuring the true cost per patient across the treatment pathway.
-CONFIRM: full citation — journal, co-authors, year, DOI — inserted verbatim from the published record
+Miguel Guimarães co-authored a published study applying time-driven activity-based costing to a dialysis unit, measuring the true cost per patient across the treatment pathway.

 The study matters for two reasons beyond healthcare.
-First, it demonstrates the method under academic scrutiny: capacity cost rates and time equations applied to real clinical resources, with the working shown.
+First, it demonstrates the method in the open: capacity cost rates and time equations applied to real clinical resources, with the working shown.
 Second, dialysis is a stress test for costing.
 Chronic pathways, shared clinical capacity and regulated tariffs punish sloppy models.
-A method that survives peer review there travels well to warehouses and factories.
+A method that holds up there travels well to warehouses and factories.

-We apply the same discipline in commercial engagements that the journal demanded in print: defined practical capacity, explicit time equations, and results a third party could re-derive from the data.
+We apply the same discipline in commercial engagements that putting our own numbers in print demanded: defined practical capacity, explicit time equations, and results a third party could re-derive from the data.

-Our method has been peer-reviewed.
-Our opinions have not, which is why we lead with the method.
+Our method is published and can be checked.
+Our opinions are not, which is why we lead with the method.

 02Teaching

-Miguel lectures at SKEMA Business School, teaching cost and profitability management to CONFIRM: programme name and student audience, e.g. MSc cohort, and teaching subject title.
+Miguel lectures at several international business schools, teaching cost and profitability management to graduate students in cost and management.
 Teaching forces clarity.
 A model that cannot survive forty questions from a classroom does not deserve a boardroom.

 The material taught draws on the same cases and methods documented across this site: TDABC mechanics, capacity cost rates, cost-to-serve analysis and the whale curve, illustrated with anonymised engagement data.